VUEngine/vuengine.github.io/documentation/user-guide/debugging.md

 ##### NM_ASSERT

-Inserted in non release build modes.
+It is inserted in non release build modes.
 NM stands for "non maskable".
 This macro is meant to be placed in sensible parts of the code that you want to catch when working under [beta mode](/documentation/basics/building/#beta).

 ```cpp
 NM_ASSERT(!isDeleted(someObject), "ClassName::methodName: someObject is invalid");